PLTW Computer Science (9-12)

 Whether building apps to meet client needs or exploring cybersecurity, PLTW Computer Science engages students in interdisciplinary activities that not only build knowledge and skills in computer science, but also empower students to develop essential skills such as problem solving, critical and creative thinking, communication, collaboration, and perseverance.
 The program’ s courses empowers students with in-demand knowledge and skills they will use in high school and for the rest of their lives, on any career path they choose.

 Using Python® as a primary tool, students explore and become inspired by career paths that utilize computing, discover tools that foster creativity and collaboration, and use what they’ve learned to tackle challenges like app development and simulation.
-This course is endorsed by the College Board, giving students the opportunity to take the AP CSP exam for college credit.
+This course is endorsed by the College Board, giving students the opportunity to take the AP Computer Science Principles exam for college credit.

 A Transformative Professional Development Experience Centered on Student and Teacher Success